Bow Valley

 Bow Valley is a valley along the upper Bow River in Alberta, Canada.

 The name "Bow" refers to the reeds that grew along its banks and which were used by the local First Nations people to make bows; the Blackfoot language name for the river is Makhabn, meaning "river where bow weeds grow".

 Community

-There are several communities in the Bow Valley, including Banff, Canmore, Kananaskis, and the hamlets of Dead Man's Flats, Exshaw, Harvie Heights, Lac des Arcs, and Lake Louise.
+There are several communities in the Bow Valley, including Banff, Canmore, Kananaskis, the hamlets of Dead Man's Flats, Exshaw, Harvie Heights, Lac des Arcs, Lake Louise, and the unincorporated communities of Kananaskis, and Kananaskis Village.
 Local residents are culturally diverse, with growing immigration trends since the early 2000s.